Single top quark production as a probe of anomalous $tq\gamma$ and $tqZ$ couplings at the FCC-ee: Summary and conclusions

-FCC-ee/TLEP with a clean environment and large luminosity would provide a unique opportunity to measure the properties of particles and their interactions.
-In this work, we investigate the sensitivity and discovery prospects of FCC-ee/TLEP to the top quark FCNC transitions.
-We look for the FCNC $tq\gamma$ and $tqZ$ couplings in single top-quark production in the process of $e^{-}+e^{+}\rightarrow t\bar{q}+\bar{t}q$.
+Top quark flavor-changing neutral current interactions are extremely forbidden in the SM framework because of the GIM mechanism.
+The SM predictions for branching ratios of the top quark decay into a photon or a $Z$ boson and an up-type quark are at the order of $10^{-14}$.
+However, several extensions of the SM can enhance the branching ratios by a factor of $10^{8-9}$ depending on the model.
+Therefore, precise measurement of these branching ratios provide an excellent possibility to probe new physics beyond the SM in the top quark sector.
+While it is impossible to measure the branching ratios with the precisions of order of $10^{-14}$ to test the SM, observation of sizable branching ratios would indicate new physics beyond the SM.
+FCC-ee with a clean environment and high luminosity would provide a unique opportunity to measure the properties of top quark and its interactions.
+In this work, we have investigated the sensitivity and discovery prospects of FCC-ee to the top quark FCNC transitions.
+We have looked for the FCNC $tq \gamma$ and $tqZ$ couplings in single top-quark production in the process of $e^- + e^+ \rightarrow t \bar{q}+\bar{t}q$.
 We perform the analysis in a model independent way using the effective Lagrangian approach at the center-of-mass energies of $\sqrt{s}$ = 240, 350 and 500 GeV.
 In the analysis, we only consider the leptonic (electron and muon) decay of the $W$ boson in the top quark decay.
-In the analysis, parton shower, hadronization and decay of unstable particles are performed using \pythia ~ and jets are reconstructed using the anti$-k_{t}$ algorithm available in the {\sc FastJet}~ package.
-The main background arises from the $WW$ events, with one $W$ boson decays leptonically.
-A set of kinematic variables has been proposed as the input variables to a multivariate analysis for discrimination between signal from background events.
-We find the $3\sigma$ discovery ranges and the $95\%$ C.L sensitivity for three signal scenarios versus the integrated luminosity at the center-of-mass energies of 240, 350 and 500 GeV.
+The {\sc delphes} package has been employed to account for the detector modeling.
+The main background contribution is coming from $W^\pm jj$ production when the $W$ boson decays leptonically, i.e. $ e^+ e^- \rightarrow W^\pm jj \rightarrow \ell^+ \nu_\ell j j ( \ell^- \overline\nu_\ell j j )$.
+Other considered backgrounds in this analysis include the top quark pair events in semileptonic decay mode and $Z \ell^\pm \ell^\pm$ (with hadronic decay of $Z$).
+A set of kinematic variables has been proposed as the input variables to a multivariate analysis for discrimination of signal from background processes.
+We find the $3 \sigma$ discovery ranges and the upper limits at 95\% CL for three signal scenarios versus the integrated luminosity at the center-of-mass energies of 240, 350 and 500 GeV.
 We find that with increasing the center-of-mass energy stronger bounds would be reachable.
-With an integrated luminosity of 100 fb$^{-1}$ at the center-of-mass energy of 350 GeV, upper limits of $2.3\times10^{-5}$, $6.7\times10^{-5}$ would be obtained on $Br(t \rightarrow q \gamma)$ and $Br(t \rightarrow q Z)$ ($\sigma_{\mu\nu}-$type), respectively.
-A looser upper limit of $1.9\times10^{-4}$ on $Br(t \rightarrow q Z)$ with $\gamma_{\mu}-$type interaction is obtained.
-It is found that a sensitivity of the order of $10^{-6}$ at large integrated luminosities would be attainable.
-The results are compared with the expected LHC results at the center-of-mass energy of 14 TeV with 300 fb$^{-1}$.
-FCC-ee will be able to reach a considerable sensitivity to the anomalous FCNC couplings of $tq\gamma$ and $tqZ$.
-Finally, it is remarkable that in all signal scenarios and even with large amount of data $\sim 3$ ab$^{-1}$, the branching ratios would not be measured better than $10^{-6}$.
+With an integrated luminosity of 300 fb$^{-1}$ at the center-of-mass energy of 350 GeV, upper limits of $3.43 \times 10^{-5}$, $4.97 \times 10^{-5}$ would be obtained on $Br(t \rightarrow q \gamma)$ and $Br(t \rightarrow q Z)$ ($\sigma_{\mu\nu}-$type), respectively.
+A looser upper limit of $1.83 \times 10^{-4}$ on $Br(t \rightarrow q Z)$ with $\gamma_{\mu}-$type interaction is obtained.
+It is found that a sensitivity of the order of $10^{-6}$ at high integrated luminosities would be achievable.
+The results of this study has been presented in the FCC-ee (TLEP) Physics Workshop (TLEP9)~\cite{TLEP9}, FCC Week 2015~\cite{FCC-Week} and FCC-ee (TLEP) Physics meetings~\cite{meeting1,meeting2}.
+We found that FCC-ee would be able to provide us stringent upper limits on the FCNC anomalous couplings and this work could serve as a base for more detailed studies in future in the FCC-ee project.